 A committee expenditure made by the candidate from their own funds that is not reimbursed is considered personal funds, which is unlimited for a judge of probate candidate with their own candidate committee.
 A candidate who initially does not seek reimbursement for expenses may not then request reimbursement from the candidate committee after the election has been held.
-A candidate may do so before the election, however, and such a change would require the treasurer to amend the original disclosure of the expenditure in section Q of SEEC Form 20 and change the answer to "Is Reimbursement for an expense she paid may decide at any time to not be reimbursed and forgive the expense, asking the treasurer to amend "Is Reimbursement Claimed?" from "no", as described above.
+A candidate may do so before the election, however, and such a change would require the treasurer to amend the original disclosure of the expenditure in section Q of SEEC Form 20 and change the answer to "Is Reimbursement Claimed?" from "no" to "yes."
+Also, a candidate who initially sought reimbursement for an expense she paid may decide at any time to not be reimbursed and forgive the expense, asking the treasurer to amend "Is Reimbursement Claimed?" from "yes" to "no", as described above.